turboMaCk/glue/README.md

 ```

 Now both `init` and `update` should send `Cmd` after `Model` is updated.
-This is a breaking change to `Counter`'s API so we need to change its integration as well.
+This is a breaking change to `Counter`'s API (an extra argument) so we need to change its integration as well.
-Since we want to actually use this message and do something with it let's first update
+But since we want to actually use this message and do something with it let's first update
 the parent's `Model` and `Msg`:

 ```elm